markocherrie/Blog2_MC/content/home/about.md

 # Biography

 I love data, problem solving and presenting ideas to promote public well-being.
 In that capacity, I am currently working on several exciting projects at the Centre for Research on Environment, Society and Health <a href="https://cresh.org.uk/">(CRESH)</a>.
-On this site you'll find a record of my work and current interests which will be updated from time to time.
+On this site you'll find a record of my work and current interests which will be updated monthly.

-{{% alert warning %}}
+#{{% alert warning %}}
-Website currently under construction...
+#Website currently under construction...
+#Website undergoing maintenence...
-{{% /alert %}}
+#{{% /alert %}}